Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Net Profit Margin: Full Bottom-Line Profitability

 Disclaimer: This content is for educational purposes only and does not constitute financial, legal, or HR advice.
-Business financial metrics vary significantly by industry, geography, business model, and economic conditions.
+Business financial metrics vary significantly by industry, geography, and economic conditions.
 The benchmarks provided are industry averages and may not apply to your specific situation.
 Consult with a qualified CPA, financial advisor, or HR professional before making compensation, staffing, or financial decisions.